 Contributions for Blog

-If you would like to contribute to the blog, then please let the editors know, either by using the email address above or contact the editors via the Contact page.
+If you would like to contribute to the blog, then please contact the PWSA Ringside editor Jessica Fontaine at firstname.lastname@example.org or email email@example.com.
 In your initial contact, pitch your idea for the blog, whether it is a work-in-process, a thematic series, or a review and criticism.

 Works-in-process contributions are a newer form of scholarly communication that provides a space here for a procedural publishing process to this open-access, peer-reviewed process.
 This publishing process involves the sharing of drafts for open-editing, constructive reviewing.
 This process has two primary purposes: 1) to help scholars develop their works for potential publication, here or elsewhere, and 2) to demonstrate for young scholars and non-scholars the scholarship process from idea through draft to final product.
 A work-in-process can be submitted for inclusion on the blog for a piece that is at any stage of development.